Believe82/Snes-Msu-loader-for-Linux/README.md

 Edit the file using vim /target/snes.py or any other Python editor

 Change all the file paths to reflect your directories.
+If you don't need or don't have one of the programs, just delete the full line.

 ### Run the script
 in any terminal go to the path your your snes.py and run it using: